 - Wednesday, June 15th – NAHB Home Builders Index, FOMC Statement

-- Thursday, June 16th – Initial Jobless Claims, Building Permits, Housing Starts
+- Thursday, June 16th – Initial Jobless Claims, Building Permits, and Housing Starts

 - Friday, June 17th – Leading Economic Indicators